justinlittman/twitter-scraper/README.md

 ## Running
 To collect @realDonaldTrump's tweets between January 1, 2016 and April 1, 2016:

-1. Run twitter_scraper and write the tweet ids to a file. *Leave your system alone while twitter_scraper is running.* I received inconsistent results while I was doing other work on my system while twitter_scraper was running.
+1. Run twitter_scraper and write the tweet ids to a file.

+   *Leave your system alone while twitter_scraper is running.* I received inconsistent results while I was doing other work on my system while twitter_scraper was running.
 Better yet, use a VM.

+   *Tip*: You can get the date that a user joined Twitter from the user's account page.

         python twitter_scraper.py @realDonaldTrump --since=2016-01-01 --until=2016-04-01 > tweet_ids.txt